FinalSpark-np/np-docs/README.md

 Contributions from NeuroPlatform users are welcome.
 Please feel free to open issues, or add pull requests to request updates to the documentation.

+This documentation uses **jupyter-book**.
+Contributing is as simple as adding some jupyter notebooks with markdown cells and some formatting.
+See the official [jupyter-book documentation](https://jupyterbook.org/en/stable/file-types/notebooks.html) for more information.

 Please use the provided `pre-commit` hook to ensure that the documentation is formatted correctly before committing changes.

 Run the following command to install the pre-commit hook: